ginger-tek/resume/resume.md

 - Cell: [757-418-2956](tel:757-418-2956)

 ### QUALIFICATIONS
 Software automation engineer and full-stack web developer, with almolst a decade of professional	experience in production service support and software development.
 Expertise in designing intuitive, web-based applications, and developing software automation solutions.
 Created new and supported existing applications in both small business and enterprise	production environments.
+Works well in a team and lead development efforts, as well as work individually to complete projects and goals.

 ### SKILLS & TOOLS
 - Extensive experience in modern HTML5/CSS3/ES6 programming, PowerShell Automation, Vue 3, Node/Express, and PHP 8+.